nicolofrison/android-kotlin-basics/README.md

 -   Use the  [Material palette generator](https://m2.material.io/inline-tools/color/)  to help select a color palette.
 -   Declare color resources in the  `colors.xml`  file to make it easier to reuse them.
 -   Dark theme can reduce power usage and make your app easier to read in low light.
+-   Place app icon files in the  `mipmap`  resource directories.
+-   Provide different versions of an app icon bitmap image in each density bucket (`mdpi`,  `hdpi`,  `xhdpi`,  `xxhdpi`,  `xxxhdpi`) for backwards compatibility with older versions of Android.
+-   Add resource qualifiers onto resource directories to specify resources that should be used on devices with a certain configuration (e.g.  `v26`).
+-   Vector drawables are Android's implementation of vector graphics.
+They are defined in XML as a set of points, lines, and curves along with associated color information.
+Vector drawables can be scaled for any density without loss of quality.
+-   Adaptive icons were introduced to the Android platform in API 26.
+They are made up of a foreground and background layer that follow specific requirements, so that your app icon looks high-quality on a range of devices with different OEM masks.
+-   Use Image Asset Studio in Android Studio to create legacy and adaptive icons for your app.